 Please note that you must book an appointment before you show up in person at ICS West, see more on the website.
 For actual opening hours and telephone hours, please consult ICS.

 In the instructions below we have first of all taken our point of departure in those of you who are EU-EEA-citizens and who move to Ringkøbing-Skjern Municipality, because you have had a job in the area.
 At the bottom of the page an instruction for other nationals can be found.

 At the office in Aarhus you will be assisted on commencement of the processing of your case, which is divided between the three authorities: the State Administration, the Municipality, and TAX.

 First you need to apply for a Residence Permit

 You must apply for a so-called EU certificate of residence at the State Administration.
-You can find, print, and fill in an application form, OD1, in advance from the website of the State Administration.
+You can find, print, and fill in an application form, OD1, in advance from the website New to Denmark.
 Or you can get help for it at ICS Aarhus.

 You must report that you move, and you must have a Civil Registration Number (CPR)

 When you have received your residence permit you move on and have your date of entry registered.
 At ICS in Aarhus it is Aarhus Municipality which, on behalf of Ringkøbing-Skjern Municipality, assists you with the moving announcement and with the application for a Civil Registration Number - CPR-Nummer – which is a personal registration number that all Danish citizens have.

 You must reside on a permanent address in the municipality when you report moving.
 A permanent address is also necessary in order to get a Civil Registration Number and you must have moved to the address in order to get this.